dionis1030/nomad-consul-microservices-demo/README.md

 cd ..
 ```

 Be sure to note the AMI ID of your new AMI.
-You will need to enter this in your Terraform variables in Step 5.
+You will need to enter this in your Terraform variables in Step 4.
 If you generated this in a region other than us-east-1, then be sure to set the region variable in Step 4.

 ## Step 2: Create an AWS EC2 Key Pair (if needed)
 You need to use one of your AWS EC2 key pairs or [create](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2-key-pairs.html#having-EC2-create-your-key-pair) a new one.
 Please download your private key and copy it to the aws directory to make connecting to your EC2 instances easier in Step 6.

-## Step 3: Set Up and Configure Terraform Enterprise
+## Step 3: Set Up and Configure Terraform Enterprise (optional)
 1. If you do not already have a Terraform Enterprise (TFE) account, self-register for an evaluation at https://app.terraform.io/account/new.
 1. After getting access to your TFE account, create an organization for yourself.
 You might also want to review the [Getting Started](https://www.terraform.io/docs/enterprise/getting-started/index.html) documentation.
 1. Connect your TFE organization to GitHub.
 See the [Configuring Github Access](https://www.terraform.io/docs/enterprise/vcs/github.html)documentation.

-If you want to use open source Terraform instead of TFE, you can clone this repository locally, checkout the catalogue-connect branch with `git checkout catalogue-connect`, create a copy of the included terraform.tfvars.example file, calling it terraform.auto.tfvars, set values for the variables in it, run `terraform init`, and then run `terraform apply`.
+If you want to use open source Terraform instead of TFE, you can clone this repository locally, checkout the catalogue-connect branch with `git checkout catalogue-connect`, create a copy of the included terraform.tfvars.example file, calling it terraform.auto.tfvars, set values for the variables in it as directed in Step 4, run `terraform init`, and then run `terraform apply`.

 ## Step 4: Configure a Terraform Enterprise Workspace
 1. Fork this repository by clicking the Fork button in the upper right corner of the screen and selecting your own personal GitHub account or organization.